Trenchless Service Line Replacement

 What are the Federal Lead Rules?

 Another issue with exceeding the action level for waterborne lead is the addition of source water monitoring and treatment to help determine how the source water is contributing to the overall lead levels in the water.
-Corrosion control treatments are also used to limit the amount of lead from leeching from existing pipes and infrastructure into the water by reducing the corrosiveness of the water being transported.
+Corrosion control treatments are also used to limit the amount of lead from leaching from existing pipes and infrastructure into the water by reducing the corrosiveness of the water being transported.
 If, with these two systems in place, the levels of lead continue to remain above the action level of 15 PPB, the EPA can then require the water utility to begin removing and replacing lead service lines.
 As with the public education mandate, these processes can stop once follow-up testing has shown that the waterborne lead levels have been reduced to beneath the action level.
-However, the impact on the public goodwill remains, forcing many water utilities to continue replacing lead supply lines in order to counteract the bad press they’ve received over the high lead levels in the water in the first place.
+However, the impact on the public goodwill remains, forcing many water utilities to continue replacing lead supply lines in order to counteract the bad press they’ve received due to having high lead levels in the water in the first place.

 General Information About Lead in Drinking Water

-Unfortunately, as residents in Flint soon came to learn, there are a number of very serious health effects that can occur when people are exposed to lead in drinking water.
-Lead is a toxic substance that the EPA has a goal of zero exposure, but is actually tolerated at very low levels in drinking water due to the virtual impossibility of removing the lead completely in a cost-effective manner.
+Unfortunately, as residents in Flint soon came to learn, a number of very serious health effects can occur after exposure to lead in drinking water.
+Lead is a toxic substance of which the EPA has a goal of zero exposure, but is actually tolerated at very low levels in drinking water due to the virtual impossibility of removing the lead completely in a cost-effective manner.
 However, fetuses, infants and young children are especially susceptible to lead in their environment and bodies, with strong effects even at far lower levels of exposure than would typically affect adults.
 Exposure leads to a wide range of physical, mental, emotional and developmental issues in children.
 Lead exposure can cause damage to the central and peripheral nervous system, learning disabilities, stunted growth, hearing impairment, anger control issues and impaired function and formation of blood cells.
 Indeed, it was a pediatrician in Flint who began putting together the first scientific documentation of elevated lead levels in the city’s children, which has resulted in an epidemic of behavioral and learning problems, lower IQ, hyperactivity, anemia, slower growth rates and hearing problems.
 In the unborn, lead exposure in the womb can lead to reduced fetal growth and premature birth – in those that survive to that point.
 Lead has been linked to miscarriage, stillbirths and infertility in pottery factory workers well over a century ago.
 Lead also has a tendency to be mistaken for calcium by the body, literally forming a baby’s bone tissues out of the toxic substance.

 Challenges Faced by Water Utilities in Replacing Lead Service Lines

 However, there are other options available to make the process faster, easier and less expensive while reducing customer complaints.
 Using a service line puller can bring the process of changing lead service lines within the grasp of even the smallest water utilities.
 This allows you to meet the demands of consumers who want their service lines replaced while minimizing the impact on your water utility’s budget, task list and repair process.
-In the past, the effectiveness of these tools have been limited by their design, which has often been engineered to only work in soft, loose soils, but new options are available.
+In the past, the effectiveness of these tools has been limited by their design, which has often been engineered to only work in soft, loose soils, but new options are available.

 How to Replace a Service Line with a Service Line Puller Kit